Asperger's Syndrome - Topic Overview

 - May have only one or a

 few interests, or they may focus intensely on a few things.
-For instance, they
+For example, they

 may show an unusual interest in snakes or star names or may draw very detailed